 Even though the internet is an incredibly powerful medium to get the word out about your art, it is totally possible to sell your art offline as well.
 There are not as many opportunities and it is a bit harder to get started, but it can be done.
-Heres how to make money as an artist offline!
+Here’s how to make money as an artist offline!

-Although the internet is a powerful medium to showcase and sell your art, the real world
+Although the internet is a powerful medium to showcase and sell your art, the real world is still a fantastic place to make money as an artist offline.

 As a matter of fact, the offline options are somewhat limited, as compared to the vast amount of opportunities you can find online.
 After all, everyone has access to the web, but not all artists have a gallery around the corner in the city they live.